 ADB stands for Android Debug Bridge.
 It is a tool you can use that allows you to connect an Android device over a USB cable to your computer.
 With this connection you can uninstall apps, issue shell commands to your device, install apps, and do more with your device.
 For more information on this view this and look at this resource.

-3 Easy Steps to Sideload Secured Android Apps using ADB
+3 Easy Steps to Sideload Secured Android Apps using Android Debug Bridge (ADB)

-Follow these instructions to sideload Secured Android Apps using ADB
+Follow these instructions to sideload Secured Android Apps using Android Debug Bridge (adb)

 - Android SDK.
-Make sure platform-tools has included .adb is included in this package.
+Make sure platform-tools has included adb the package.